Jewish Brigade: Anglo-Zionist relations

-After the First World War, the British and the French empires replaced the Ottoman Empire as the preeminent powers in the Middle East.
+After the First World War, the British Empire replaced the Ottoman Empire as the preeminent power in the Middle East.
 This change brought closer the Zionist Movement's goal of creating a Jewish state.
 The Balfour Declaration indicated that the British Government supported the creation of a Jewish homeland in Palestine in principle, marking the first official support for Zionist aims.
 It led to a surge of Jewish emigration in 1918–1921, known as the "Third Aliyah".

 The League of Nations incorporated the Declaration in the British Mandate for Palestine in 1922.
 Jewish immigration continued through the 1920s and 1930s, and the Jewish population expanded by over 400,000 before the beginning of the Second World War.